 Course changes require the approval of the parents, the class teacher, and the principal/counselor.
-Any student who withdraws from a course after the first 2 weeks of the course origination will receive a withdrawal fail (W/D F) for the class unless approved by the building principal.
-Class changes made within the first 2 weeks of the course will not result in failure nor will fees be given.
+Any student who withdraws from a course after the first 5 days of the course origination will receive a withdrawal fail (W/D F) for the class unless approved by the building principal.
+Class changes made within the first 5 days of the course will not result in failure nor will fees be given.
 No class drops/changes will be made after the first week of the course without a conference of all parties involved.
 Students will be responsible for the fee attached to the course.
 The only exceptions to this rule are:

 - 1. Doctor's written medical request-health endangered. - 2.
 School psychologist evaluation and recommendation. - 3.
 Unusual and unexpected circumstances.
 A student may petition the teacher and principal to evaluate the situation.
-The decision made by the teacher and the principal is final.

-Students enrolled in Dual Enrollment courses who drop a course or fail a course will be required to reimburse Pleasant Local Schools the full tuition and will receive a failure for the class.
-Any Dual Enrollment course a student chooses to drop must adhere to the guidelines/deadlines of the higher education institution.
+The decision made by the teacher and the principal is final. - 4.
+Students enrolled in CCP courses who drop a course after the 15th day of the start of the college semester or fail a course will be required to reimburse Pleasant Local Schools the full tuition and will receive a failure for the class.
+Any CCP course a student chooses to drop must adhere to the guidelines/deadlines of the higher education institution.